All Episodes

 And why throw my name in here?

-Must be sensitive to the charge here if you start defending it that way.
+It must be sensitive to the charge here if you start defending it that way.

-I was let me tell you about diversity of minority ownership.
+Let me tell you about diversity of minority ownership.

 This has happened not just in broadcasting.

-It has happened in automobile dealerships and number.
+It has happened in automobile dealerships.

 FCC did come out with diversity in ownership rules.